The Masonic Grand Lodge of the Order of Illuminati for Germany

 Kattowitz: ‘Fels im Osten’ [Rock in the East], formerly allied as ‘Goethe’ Lodge No. 3 with the Independent Order of the Brothers of Truth, entering union under later name on 25th January 1908, amalgamating with it in 1910; after February 4th 1911 renamed ‘Zur wacht an der Grenze’ [Border Guard] Lodge (Hamburg).

-Kiel: ‘Tom Kyle’ const. on 17th May 1898, joined uinion 1909; since 12th November 1910 ‘Fritjof zum Nesselblatt’ [Fritjof Nettle-Leaf] Lodge (Hamburg).
+Kiel: ‘Tom Kyle’ constituted on 17th May 1898, joined the union 1909; since 12th November 1910 ‘Fritjof zum Nesselblatt’ [Fritjof Nettle-Leaf] Lodge (Hamburg).

 Leipzig: ‘Astraea’, formerly a lodge of chivalry; entered union as a lodge on 16th November 1906; after union’s liquidation merged with ‘Zur grünenden Eiche’ Lodge (Saxony).

-Lübeck: ‘Zur Birke’ [Birch], const.
-15th December 1901; closed itself end of 1908.
+Lübeck: ‘Zur Birke’ [Birch], constituted 15th December 1901; closed end of 1908.

-Mainz: ‘Zum rauhen Stein’ [Rough Ashlar], const.
-10th February 1901, affiliated 1907; closed itself down.
+Mainz: ‘Zum rauhen Stein’ [Rough Ashlar], constituted 10th February 1901, affiliated 1907; closed down.

-Manheim: ‘Pythagoras’, const.
-30th June 1907, affiliated 1910; now Lodge of Oriental Templar Order.
+Mannheim: ‘Pythagoras’, constituted 30th June 1907, affiliated 1910; now Lodge of Oriental Templar Order.

-Meerane: ‘Zu dem drei Sternen’ [Three Stars], const.
-12th August 1899, joined union 1910; reconstituted 7th January 1912 for collaboration with ‘Concordia’ Lodge in Meerane (Saxony).
+Meerane: ‘Zu dem drei Sternen’ [Three Stars], constituted 12th August 1899, joined the union 1910; reconstituted 7th January 1912 for collaboration with ‘Concordia’ Lodge in Meerane (Saxony).

-Plauen: ‘Zu den zwei Türmen’ [Two Towers], const.
-26th September 1903, affiliated October 1910; since 9th March 1911 ‘Renata zur Treue’ [Loyal Renata] Lodge (Hamburg).
+Plauen: ‘Zu den zwei Türmen’ [Two Towers], constituted 26th September 1903, affiliated October 1910; since 9th March 1911 ‘Renata zur Treue’ [Loyal Renata] Lodge (Hamburg).

-Schwerin-an-der-Warthe: ‘Zum gekrönten Löwen’ [Crowned Lions], const.
-1st April 1900, then again on 1st October 1905; closed itself down in 1909.
+Schwerin-an-der-Warthe: ‘Zum gekrönten Löwen’ [Crowned Lions], constituted 1st April 1900, then again on 1st October 1905; closed down in 1909.

-Stuttgart: ‘Furchtlos und Treu’ [Fearless and True], const.
-2nd October 1906; closed in October 1909.
+Stuttgart: ‘Furchtlos und Treu’ [Fearless and True], constituted 2nd October 1906; closed in October 1909.

-Wittstock (Dosse); ‘Barbarossa’, cosnt.
-24th January 1898; closed doen after dissolution of union.
+Wittstock (Dosse); ‘Barbarossa’, constituted 24th January 1898; closed down after dissolution of union.

-Zwickau: ‘Für Licht und Recht’ [For Light and Right], const.
-19th January 1902; after union dissolved moved to Saxony’s Provincial Grand Lodge under name of ‘Zu den drei Türmen’ [Three Towers] on 3rd September 1911.
+Zwickau: ‘Für Licht und Recht’ [For Light and Right], constituted 19th January 1902; after union dissolved moved to Saxony’s Provincial Grand Lodge under name of ‘Zu den drei Türmen’ [Three Towers] on 3rd September 1911.

-The Union of Free Working Craft Lodges in Berlin.
+The Union of Free Working Craft Lodges in Berlin

 Was it purely fortuitous that Brandes, Master of the ‘Firmament’ Lodge, came together with Engel, the leader of the Illuminati Order?
 The ‘Union of Free Working Craft Lodges’ (Bund frei arbeitender Johannislogen) undoubtedly owed its existence to this acquaintance.